 Here the Schulz estate have chosen to team up with Blue Sky Studios, something that made me little enthused about going to see The Peanuts Movie.
 Blue Sky have become one of the leading studios in mainstream animation since their first appearance thirteen years before this.
 I liked their first two films – Ice Age (2002) and Robots (2005).
 Thereafter though, Blue Sky slipped into making an interminable number of sequels to Ice Age – Ice Age 2 (2006), Ice Age 3: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012) and Ice Age: Collision Course (2016) – and occasional original works like Horton Hears a Who!
-(2008), Rio (2011), Epic (2013) and Ferdinand (2017).
-Their films have become bland and repetitive, recycling a set series of stock animation characters and cues, pitching everything down at a level of cutsie laughs, gags and pop culture references.
-It is at their door that can be laid the interminable sequelitis that every other mainstream animation studio such as Pixar, Dreamworks, Sony and Illumination have now descended.
+(2008), Rio (2011), Epic (2013), Ferdinand (2017) and Spies in Disguise (2019).
+Blue Sky’s films have become bland and repetitive, recycling a set series of stock animation characters and cues, pitching everything down at a level of cutsie laughs, gags and pop culture references.
+It is at their door that can be laid the interminable sequelitis that every other mainstream animation studio such as Pixar, Dreamworks, Sony and Illumination descended during the 2010s.